alberttheprince/popcornrp-divegear/README.md

 - Able to set the length of time an air tank will refill your tank
 - Limitations for refilling underwater (to limit endless use of air tanks)
 - animations and timers during refill
-- Text that displays current air time at the bottom of the player's screen when underwater and wearing gear
+- Text that displays current air time at the top of the player's screen when underwater and wearing gear

 # ox_inventory items